 Types of SLS 3D Printers: Desktop vs. Industrial

 There are two types of SLS 3D printers – desktop and industrial machines.
-Higher quality mid-range desktop printers start around $2000, and industrial systems are available from $15,000.
+Higher-quality mid-range desktop printers are generally affordable for hobbyists, while industrial systems are generally only purchased by business users.
 Recently, the SLS 3D printing market has been revolutionized by the emergence of desktop machines.
 Compared to their industrial counterparts, these compact 3D printers have a more affordable price tag and are more accessible.

 Best SLS 3D Printers

 From the Swiss-based company Sintratec, the Sintratec Kit remains the world’s only build-it-yourself SLS 3D printer kit and most affordable SLS 3D printer on the market.
 This printer uses anthracite Nylon (PA12) powder as its 3D printing material.
 The printer comes with Sintratec Central software.
 The Sintratec Kit is an ideal option for small businesses that want to explore the benefits of SLS 3D printing without a lofty price tag.
 The Sintratec Kit is capable of freeform 3D printing, which means that it is possible to 3D print without the need for support structures.
 This permits users to 3D print complex objects and functional parts.
 The Sintratec Kit offers a 110 x 110 x 110 mm build volume and a minimum layer height of 100 microns, which means that it is capable of producing complex geometries at a high resolution.
 While the price is relatively low compared to other SLS machines, it is important to note that the Sintratec Kit can take up to four days to build and install.

 - No touchscreen for user interface